 a.
 Total or partial conversion of an existing fossil fuel storage and handling to cleaner fuel infrastructure is allowed.
 If a facility is converted the facility may be increased by up to 15 percent above the baseline capacity.
 The expansion shall be in proportion to the amount of cleaner fuel storage.
 For example, if 25% of the facility is converted to cleaner fuels, the storage and handling infrastructure may expand by 3.75%.
 If 50% of the facility is converted to cleaner fuels, storage and handling infrastructure may expand by 7.5%.
 If 100% of the facility is converted into cleaner fuels storage and handling, then 15% of the infrastructure may be increased.

 b.
-If a fossil fuel storage and handling facility is partially or fully converted to cleaner fuel infrastructure that portion shall not be later used for storage, transportation, or transshipment of petroleum-based fossil fuelsc.
+If a fossil fuel storage and handling facility is partially or fully converted to cleaner fuel infrastructure that share of the facility used for cleaner fuel storage, transportation, or transshipment of petroleum-based fossil fuels shall be maintained on the overall site; products may be moved to different storage tanks on the site provided the cleaner fuel percentage of the total storage is maintained.
 The applicant shall provide a comprehensive spill prevention plan and fire response plan to the satisfaction of the Planning Official and Fire Marshal.

 d.
 Seismic upgrades pursuant to current building code requirements shall be made to any existing fuel storage facilities.